BrianLevin/Chuck-Norris-API-Jokes/README.md

 ## Application  description:

 Designed an application that takes an external API  returning chuck norris jokes.
-The user is able type in the amount of jokes they want and then the api fetches the jokes.
+The user is able type  and request in the amount of jokes they want and then the api fetches the jokes.

  ## Click [here]( https://brianlevin.github.io/Chuck-Norris-API-Jokes/) for the live app.